nnmp020395/MLOps_ClassifiImage/README.md

 # MLOps_ClassifiImage

-This project was realized for the MLOps course of the specialized Master’s AI Data expert & MLops.
+This project was realized for the MLOps course of the specialized Master’s AI Data expert & MLops at Telecom Paris.
 The objective is to develop a complete machine learning pipeline for image classification.
 It handles a binary classification task on an image dataset containing labeled “dandelion” and “grass” images.
 A development environment was set for development and tests and a production environment allows the deployment on a Kubernetes cluster.